 The Wausau Police Department said Maurice Bell, 32, was arrested in September near Dallas.
 He was wanted for questioning following a July 3 drive-by shooting.
 No one was injured as result of the shooting.

 Bell’s transfer from the Tarrant County Jail in Texas took place Nov.
-16. Online jail records show he was recently booked into the Marathon County Jail.
+16. Online jail records show he was then booked into the Marathon County Jail.

-Police are recommending Bell be charged with attempted first-degree homicide and felon in possession of a firearm.
-The U.S. Marshals Service and the Euless, Texas assisted in Bell's arrest.
+According to online court records, Bell is charged with attempted first-degree homicide and felon in possession of a firearm.
+The U.S. Marshals Service and Euless, Texas assisted in Bell's arrest.

 In July, officers were dispatched to the area of N 1st Street and McIndoe Street for the report of a drive-by shooting.
 A 17-year-old male and an 18-year-old male were walking north on the sidewalk adjacent to 1st Street at McIndoe Street when they were confronted by the occupants of a passing vehicle.